m3g/CellListMap.jl/README.md

 ### Neighbour list

-In this example we compute the complete neighbor list, of all pairs of particles which are closer than the desired cutoff.
+In this example we compute the complete neighbour list, of all pairs of particles which are closer than the desired cutoff.
 The implementation returns a vector of tuples, in which each tuple contains the indexes of the particles and the corresponding distance.
 The empty `pairs` output array will be split in one vector for each thread, and reduced with a custom reduction function.

 ```julia
 # Function to be evalulated for each pair: push pair if d<cutoff